kyverno/kyverno/documentation/writing-policies-validate.md

 ### Wildcards
 1. `*` - matches zero or more alphanumeric characters
-2. `?` - maatches a single alphanumeric character
+2. `?` - matches a single alphanumeric character

 ### Operators